 The first step is to have confidence in your convictions – at a minimum, we know what our own eyes are drawn to.
 Art has energy and it will either grab you or not, and discrediting our instincts belies the point – personal interest is intrinsically worthy when it comes to matters of a private art collection.
 That said, identifying genres can help mentally organize and prepare for considering pieces for acquisition.
-Identifying subjects can be a helpful starting point, as this helps identify genres and can give direction to a growing collection.
+Identifying subjects can be a helpful starting point, as this will help you identify genres, find the right Canvas Retailer, and can give direction to a growing collection.

 Figurative work depicts people, even as it ranges from photo realism to abstract representation.
 Landscapes include outdoor scenery and can vary from seascapes to interior geography, and also includes a range of treatments in terms of style.
 Still lifes show objects that are seen in everyday life, with specific materials and treatment ranging as much as the objects themselves.
 Abstract art is just that, and can be geometric, include large color fields, be nature-inspired or draw from simple experimentation and the pursuit of beauty.